Bhurva6/sales-dashboard/README.md

 # Business Analytics Dashboard

 A comprehensive, interactive business analytics dashboard built with Streamlit for analyzing sales, purchases, customer insights, and payment data.
+Data is fetched from the Avante Medicals ERP API.

 ## Features

+### 🔐 Secure Authentication
+- Login with your ERP credentials
+- Token-based authentication with automatic refresh
+- Secure session management

 ### 📊 Sales Analytics
 - Revenue & Quantity Insights with pie charts by Dealer, State, and Executive